dimitri/tapoueh.org/content/post/2021/06/08-The-PostgreSQL-Microservice.md

 <hr />

-I must admit looking at Postgres as a microservice is an exerise that I like.
+I must admit looking at Postgres as a microservice is an exercise that I like.
 It allows focusing on what Postgres offers that your application is happy to re-use rather than having to implement it for itself.